Good governance practices are essential for any organisation to be able to function effectively.

 To find out more about the requirements of an incorporated club, download publications or lodge a new or updated constitution, visit the SA Government agency of Consumer and Business Services, www.cbs.sa.gov.au

 These constitution templates are unavailable at present as the Office for Recreation and Sport is liaising with the SA Government agency Consumer and Business Services to clarify wording for one clause in the document.
-It is anticipated that this will be resolved by mid May 2016.
-To access the template document and discuss the clause that is the subject of this matter and options for a planned constitutional change, please contact Michelle Ingrames on 8457 1437.
+It is anticipated that this will be resolved by end of August 2016.
+To access the template document and discuss the clause that is the subject of this matter and options for a planned constitutional change, please contact Michelle Ingrames or phone 8457 1437.

 Model Club - Template Constitution